AdobeDocs/certification.en/help/certifications/aem/aem-p-business.md

 * At least 12 months of experience with AEM features and capabilities needed to engage developers to find business solutions
 * At least 24 months of experience configuring, implementing, and managing Continuous Integration/Continuous Deployment tasks

-If you're comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and are able to set up Adobe Experience Manager environments and infrastructure.
+If you're comfortable working in Adobe Managed Services and Adobe [!DNL Experience Manager] as a Cloud Service, and are able to set up Adobe [!DNL Experience Manager] environments and infrastructure.

 Additionally, you should have: